cloudify-cosmo/docs.getcloudify.org/content/workflows/creating-your-own-workflow.md

 {{% gsNote title="Note" %}}
 This section is aimed at advanced users.
-Before reading it, make sure you have a good understanding of [Cloudify terminology](reference-terminology.html), [Workflows](workflows-authoring.html), [Blueprints](getting-started-write-blueprint.html), and [Plugin authoring](plugins-authoring.html).
+Before reading it, make sure you have a good understanding of Workflows, Blueprints, and Plugins.
 {{% /gsNote %}}